Mirantis/mk-lab-salt-model/classes/cluster/mk24-qa-bare-metal-01/README.md

 Introduction
 ============

-This is the model for QA bare-metal lab with MK24, Neutron OVS, VXVLANs without DVR.
+This is the model for QA bare-metal lab with MK24, Neutron OVS, VLANs with DVR.